rsegecin/gemini_interop/README.md

 if `launch.json` on vscode click in `Run and Debug` and click "create a launch.json file".

-To run this project set an environment variable called "GEMINI_KEY" with its value the API key.
+To run a release version of this project set an environment variable called "GEMINI_KEY" with its value the API key.